19hours/sg-statutes/Acts/Income Tax Act.md

 (1B) Subsections (1) and (1A) shall apply to income derived by an approved shipping investment enterprise in relation to a sea-going ship acquired before the period of its approval, if and only if the enterprise is approved on or after 1st April 2008.

-(2) The Minister or such person as he may appoint may, at any time between 1st March 2006 and 31st March 2016, approve a shipping investment enterprise for the purposes of subsection (1).
+(2) The Minister or such person as he may appoint may, at any time between 1st March 2006 and 31st May 2016, approve a shipping investment enterprise for the purposes of subsection (1).

+[22/2011 wef 20/12/2011]

 [29/2010 wef 22/11/2010]